mreinstein/node-gearman/README.md

 Why Another Nodejs Gearman Client?
 --------
 I evaluated several existing libraries on github, but they either lack features, or stability, or recent updates.

-Features:
+PROS:

 * full implementation of worker and client
 * lean abstraction over raw gearman protocol
 * lots of unit tests
 * fast
 * small
+* fully interoperable with gearman clients and workers written in other languages

+CONS:

+* lacks elegant high level abstractions for doing work.
+A bit more boilerplate to write.
+* documentation is lacking.
+This is a priority and it's being addressed

 Install